 The Hop began passenger service on Nov.
 2, 2018.

 The initial route connects riders with housing, jobs, attractions, hotels, shopping, dining, other transportation options, parking and more.
 It serves the Intermodal Station and its 1.4 million annual users; the Third Ward (the fastest-growing neighborhood in Southeast Wisconsin); East Town (with the largest concentration of jobs in the state); and the lower east side (the highest-density residential neighborhood in state).
 It was developed through a ridership analysis process and also took into account opportunities to tap into economic and property development while enhancing, rather than duplicating, other transportation options.
 Remember, this is only a starter route.
 The City has a vision for an expanded streetcar system that serves additional neighborhoods.

-Thanks to Potawatomi Hotel & Casino, rides will be free for the first year.
+Thanks to Potawatomi Hotel & Casino, rides are free for the first year.
 The City is currently projecting an initial fare of $1 per ride after the first year.

-The Hop will be designed to safely and efficiently serve disabled passengers.
-All vehicles and stops will comply with the Americans with Disabilities Act (ADA) to accommodate the safety of disabled passengers.
-The vehicles will provide allocated space and/or priority seating for individuals who use wheelchairs.
+The Hop was designed to safely and efficiently serve disabled passengers.
+All vehicles and stops comply with the Americans with Disabilities Act (ADA) to accommodate the safety of disabled passengers.
+The vehicles provide allocated space and/or priority seating for individuals who use wheelchairs.

-The streetcar will feature low floor level boarding, meaning the streetcar will have multiple entrances with no steps between the exterior platform and the interior passenger cabin.
+The streetcar features low floor level boarding, meaning the streetcar has multiple entrances with no steps between the exterior platform and the interior passenger cabin.
 Low floor boarding improves accessibility for passengers and is well suited for people who use push chairs, wheelchairs, motorized scooters or who have difficulty walking up and down stairs.